Will Morgan

 Will Morgan (born November 1966) is a Minnesota politician and former member of the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 56B, which includes portions of Dakota County in the southern Twin Cities metropolitan area.
-He is a physics teacher at Burnsville High School in Burnsville.
+He is a physics and chemistry teacher at Burnsville High School in Burnsville.

 Minnesota House of Representatives

 Morgan was first elected in 2006, defeating incumbent Republican Rep. Duke Powell.
 He was re-elected in 2008, but was unseated by Republican Pam Myhra in the 2010 general election.

 On November 6, 2012, Morgan defeated Republican challenger Roz Peterson to return to the Legislature.